Mayur-DS/Mathify.tech/README.md

 # Mathify.tech
-"Source code repository for Mathify.tech: an educational technology project dedicated to providing comprehensive math tutorials, from foundational concepts to advanced science-level applications."
+"Source code repository for Mathify.tech: an educational technology project providing comprehensive tutorials, initially focusing on Mathematics (from foundational concepts to advanced science-level applications), with a vision to expand into other core STEM subjects like Biology, Physics, and Chemistry."